Financing Home Purchase: Optimising Your Path to Homeownership

 FAQ

-What is more important: low interest rate or high repayment?
+What is more important: a low interest rate or high repayment?

 Both are important.
 A low interest rate reduces the overall costs.
-Higher repayments shorten the term and also lower the interest costs.
+A higher repayment shortens the term and also reduces interest costs.
 The optimal balance depends on your financial situation and risk tolerance.
-A repayment rate should not exceed 35% of your net income.
+A rate should not exceed 35% of your net income.

 How long should the fixed interest rate period be?

-During low interest phases, long fixed-rate periods (15+ years) are attractive.
+During periods of low interest rates, long-term rate locks (15+ years) are attractive.
 With moderate interest rates (currently around 3-4%), many choose 10-12 years for a compromise between security and flexibility.

-Financing without capital (full financing) is theoretically possible, but riskier and leads to significantly higher interest rates and repayments.
-Most banks require capital at least for incidental costs.
+Financing without equity (full financing) is theoretically possible, but riskier and results in significantly higher interest rates and repayments.
+Most banks require equity at least for the ancillary costs.

-What role does SCHUFA play in house financing?
+What role does SCHUFA play in home financing?

-What happens if I can no longer pay the repayments?
+What happens if I can no longer pay the instalments?

-Speak immediately with your bank to find solutions such as deferral or adjustment of the repayments.
-Insurance like life or disability insurance can help preventively.
+Speak to your bank immediately to find solutions like deferral or adjustment of instalments.
+Insurances such as term life insurance or disability insurance can help preventively here.

-How can Auctoa assist me with house financing?
+How can Auctoa help me with home financing?

-Auctoa offers AI-powered property valuations that provide you with a realistic assessment of the property's value.
-This is an important basis for your financing discussions.
-Our ImmoGPT-chat can also answer initial questions about financing.
+Auctoa offers AI-powered real estate assessments that provide you with a realistic estimation of the property's value.
+This serves as a crucial foundation for your financing discussions.
+Our ImmoGPT chat can also answer initial questions about financing.

 Subscribe to our newsletter